 Above all, LineageOS is the base of most of the other custom ROMs in the community (Example: Resurrection Remix).
 Stability is a stronghold, with the UI presenting itself as akin to Google’s very own Stock Android.

 It doesn’t provide a lot of customization options but, in the Android community, personalization isn’t everything.
-Nevertheless, it does play a huge role when it comes to the Android Custom ROM world and still remains one of the best Android custom ROMs for 2021.
+Nevertheless, it does play a huge role when it comes to the Android Custom ROM world and still remains one of the best Android custom ROMs in 2022.

 2. Paranoid Android (PA ROM)